Luigi Lenzini: Beatification

 The process for his beatification opened in the Archdiocese of Modena-Nonatola on 27 October 2009.
 The diocesan investigation of collecting documentation to support the case spanned from 8 June 2011 until 24 November 2012.
-Pope Francis confirmed that Lenzini had died "in hatred of faith" in a decree issued on 27 October 2020; this recognition enabled for Lenzini to be beatified in Modena on 28 May 2022.
+Pope Francis confirmed that Lenzini had died "in hatred of faith" (In odium fidei) in a decree issued on 27 October 2020; this recognition enabled for Lenzini to be beatified in Modena on 28 May 2022.
 The postulator for this cause is Francesca Consolini.